alshedivat/al-folio/_posts/2023-08-29-Javascript.md

 ---

 # Selecting from a subset of the DOM
-  - You can call querySelector on any element!

 ````markdown
 ```html
 <p class="red">A red paragraph</p>
 <ul id="players">
   <li class="green">Luke</li>
   <li class="red">Anakin</li>